Africa's Sustainable Future: Insights from 80th UN General Assembly

 Young Africans represent the fastest-growing, most digitally capable workforce globally with the International Finance Corporation estimating that by 2030 there will be 230 million digital jobs in Sub-Saharan Africa.
 UNGA80 made clear that supporting youth in governance and civic spaces must go further than symbolic gestures: the global community must create real pathways for youth leadership as decision-making partners and intentional involvement in achieving the SDGs.

-Small group discussion at The SideBar on youth in governance and cross-sectoral partnerships, emphasizing the importance of storytelling.
-Sharing lived experiences helped amplify the messages from young leaders, calling participants to meaningfully engage youth within their own organizations as a critical mechanism for change.
+A small group discussion at The SideBar on youth in governance and cross-sectoral partnerships, emphasized the importance of storytelling.
+Sharing lived experiences helps amplify the messages from young leaders.
+Participants discussed how to meaningfully engage youth within their own organizations as a critical mechanism for change.

 3. AI in Governance: Ethical, Accountable, and Inclusive